Ember’s Digital Transformation: A Case Study of improving the data model and processes in the Data Team

 At Subak we were delighted to see such a positive result from this exercise and we hope the learnings and actions detailed in Jeremy’s write-up can help other data teams in not-for-profit startups, or indeed anyone who faces similar challenges.
 Ultimately this will help Ember deliver impactful analysis and content to power the transition from fossil fuels to clean energy - faster and more effectively.

-At Subak, we’re always exploring ways we can empower and accelerate our Member organisations as well as our individual Climate Fellows.
-If you want to get involved, don’t hesitate to get in touch or apply for our programmes.
+At Subak, we’re always exploring ways we can empower and accelerate our Member Organisations as well as our individual Climate Fellows.
+If you want to get involved, don’t hesitate to get in touch.